EDJINEDJA/databaseTrading/README.md

 #### Install
 - git clone

-Clone this repository in the main folder of your project to use PilotD
+Clone this repository in the main folder of your project to use this tool
 ```bash
 $ git clone https://github.com/EDJINEDJA/databaseTrading.git
 ```